 - The directors, officers and employees of the Company will comply with the laws, regulations and internal practices that govern our business and our actions.
-Such standards address proper expense reporting, governance guidelines for directors, unauthorized use of Company assets and information, the accurate reporting of time and services performed, and other applicable policies and procedures.
+These policies include governance guidelines for directors and all other policies and procedures issued by the Company.
+Such standards include certain financial process expectations such as proper expense reporting, including Pcard and fuel card usage/reporting, unauthorized use of Company assets, equipment, and information, the accurate reporting of time (including time sheets) and services performed, and other applicable policies and procedures.

 - The Company intends to conduct itself as a responsible institution and a constructive member of each of the communities in which it operates.
 This sense of public responsibility and accountability is shared with all personnel and, accordingly, employees will conduct themselves in a manner that will preserve the Company’s standards.